Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 Recently rebranded as Toyota Professional, this new commercial vehicles arm brandishes three impressive promises all aimed at keeping small business owners sweet.

-The first, like Toyota’s passenger cars, is a five-year, 100,000 mile warranty – a useful thing to have, especially when its sister vans offer only three years of cover.
+The first, like Toyota’s passenger cars, is up to 10 years of warranty coverage – a useful thing to have, especially when its sister vans offer only three years of cover.

 There’s also five years of free roadside assistance, and a promise that if you need it, you’ll get an appointment at a Toyota service centre within seven days of asking – or your bill will be half-price.

-As further proof of its commitment to the LCV sector, there are now 117 dealers across the country certified to work with Toyota Professional products – up from less than 30 a few years ago.
+As further proof of its commitment to the LCV sector, there are now well over 100 dealers across the country certified to work with Toyota Professional products – up from less than 30 a few years ago.

 If the ownership proposition is appealing – and for those who anticipate keeping their vans for a while, we suspect it will be – the Proace City is a great option.